 The fleet will arrive in Cardiff, capital city of Wales, in May 2018, before beating its way around the top of the British Isles on a short but potentially brutal leg to the penultimate stopover in Gothenburg, Sweden.
 The 2017-18 race will end with a grand finale into The Hague, Netherlands.

-The total distance of the racetrack is longer than in any of the 12 previous editions of an event which was born as The Whitbread Round the World Race in 1973.
+The total distance of the Volvo Ocean Race 2017-18 is longer than in any of the 12 previous editions of an event which was born as The Whitbread Round the World Race in 1973.

 But while the teams will sail more nautical miles than ever before, the race itself is scheduled to be one month shorter than in most of the last 12 editions.